Factoring Discrete Quantum Walks on Distance Regular Graphs into Continuous Quantum Walks: Generalization to association schemes, and future work

-In this paper, we showed a connection between a discrete quantum walk on an invertible distance regular graph and some continuous quantum walks on the distance digraphs of its line digraph.
+We have seen that for an invertible distance regular graph $X$, a discrete-time quantum walk on $X$ factors into continuous-time quantum walks on the distance digraphs of the line digraph of $X$.
 It will be interesting to translate properties on the discrete side, such as perfect state transfer, into properties on the continuous side, and vice versa.

-Our factorization relies on the ``lift" from the eigenspaces of the graph to the eigenspaces of the transition matrix, as stated in Theorem \ref{thm_spd}.
-With a similar argument, we can factor discrete quantum walks on other graphs with nice eigenspaces.
-We plan to work on this problem for Cayley graphs.
+In general, if the adjacency matrix of a graph $X$ is invertible and lies in the Bose Mesner algebra of some association scheme, then we have a similar factorization.